navidhsnz/comp550-Final-Project/README.md

 # comp550-Final-Project: Creating a Shared Representation (common interlingua) in Encoder-Decoder transformer model for translation between several languages

+Please find the project report in the files above.

 Group Members:

 Nathan Zeweniuk